Ikot Udoma: History

 Ikot Udoma is a very old village.
-According to oral tradition, it is said to have been founded in the 15th century by Udoma (Udo Ama), the son of Ekpitat.
+According to oral tradition by the various families in the village it was founded in the 15th century by Udoma (Udo Ama), the son of Ekpitat.
 As a part of the Abikpi Clan, the people of Ikot Udoma trace their migration route from the south western part of the Camerouns through Okposo in the riverine part of former Eket Local Government Area to Idung Udo villages from where the Abikpi people dispersed to Ikpa village, Ndon Obong near Ikot Usoekong and Iko Eket villages.
 From "Ndon Obong" which means the homestead of Obong) the people settled at their current location and Afia Nsit villages while some people crossed the Ubium creek to Nduo Eduo and other places.
 People of other clans also settled at Ikot Udoma, e.g. Afaha, Nnama and Abighe people.
-Of these only Afaha people are still living in the village with the Abikpi people.
+Of these only Afaha people are still living in the village with the Abikpi people (see Eastern Regional Local Government Law 1955 (E.R.
+No. 26 of 1955, B263 - B267) published in Supplement to the Eastern Regional Gazette No. 23 Vol.6 of 18 April 1957-Part A where component families in the village are named.
+Ekang or Esetang family is of Afaha clan.

+Ikot Udoma village first got into colonial records when government troops were sent to burn down the village on 7 February 1899.
+This exercise was part of the "1899 Eket Punitive Patrol", a "scorched-earth" effort designed to punish the people of the area and instill fear into them in order to achieve their submission to the colonial authorities.